Sustainability

 The OPEN HOUSE Group recognizes that climate change is a major environmental issue that has a major impact on its business activities, and that it is a risk in providing the houses that customers want. that the Group is aiming for.

-In December 2020, the Japanese government announced its goal of reducing emissions of greenhouse gases to virtually zero by 2050, and Initiatives toward decarbonisation in Japan is accelerating.
+In December 2020, the Japanese government announced its goal of reducing emissions of greenhouse gases to virtually zero by 2050, and Initiatives toward decarbonization in Japan are accelerating.

-In the decarbonisation project, we are making concrete efforts to realize a decarbonisation society through multi-faceted energy creation and renewable energy projects.
+In the decarbonization project, we are making concrete efforts to realize a decarbonization society through multi-faceted energy creation and renewable energy projects.

 We will continue to work with our stakeholders to tackle the issues of climate change and energy consumption with the aim of realizing a decarbonized society.